 - Add potatoes into the slow cooker and cover and cook on low heat for 4-5 hours or high heat for 2-3 hours, or until tender.

-- Sprinkle with Parmesan if desired.
+Sprinkle with additional nutritional yeast or Parmesan, if desired.
 Serve immediately.

 - Divide the potatoes into two 24-inch square pieces of heavy duty aluminum foil.
 Seal foil over potatoes.